Technical Notes |

 Reflection Secure Shell settings are stored in a file named config.
 A config file is created when a user changes a setting to a non-default value in the Reflection Secure Shell Settings dialog box and clicks OK.
 (To open Secure Shell Settings, click Connection > Connection Setup, enter a host name, and click the Security button.)

-If you are upgrading from Reflection version 12.0 or earlier and using Reflection Secure Shell (SSH), we recommend you make a copy of the config file before upgrading.
+If you are upgrading from Reflection version 12.0 and using Reflection Secure Shell (SSH), we recommend you make a copy of the config file before upgrading.
 (Typically, this file was located at C:\Documents and Settings\<username>\My Documents\Reflection\.ssh.)

 Note: Before you begin, create a folder in which to save your customized Reflection for IBM files, for example, C:\RIBM8custom.